UK Spouse Visa Extension

 Spouse Visa Extension After 2.5 Years

-Under the current immigration rules, spouse visa has to be extended at least once (if you are on the 5-year route to settlement) before you can apply for indefinite leave to remain.
+Under the current immigration rules, a spouse visa has to be extended at least once (if you are on the 5-year route to settlement) before you can apply for indefinite leave to remain.

 If you have a visa in another immigration category (other than a visitor) you may be able to switch into the partner route without leaving the country.
 Such application for a variation of your immigration status will be considered your first application under the partner route.